Ekitji/siem/queries.md

 ```

 ## Potential Local Privilege Escalation - Startup scripts as SYSTEM used
 ##### Startup/Shutdown scripts - Check the process command line field.
-Look for User-writable paths in binary path or command line, networks shares that are in User-writable location, read the script file and look for sensitive information like passwords misconfigurations etc.
+Look for User-writable paths in binary path or command line, networks shares that are in User-writable location, read the script file from the SYSVOL network share and look for sensitive information like passwords misconfigurations etc.
 #### Generic query - If needed add ProgramData, Users, C-root etc to the query to narrow it down.
 ```
 ((event.provider: Microsoft-Windows-Security-Auditing AND event.code: 4688 AND winlog.event_data.MandatoryLabel: "S-1-16-16384" AND process.parent.name: gpscript.exe) OR (event.provider: "Microsoft-Windows-Sysmon" AND event.code: 1 AND winlog.event_data.IntegrityLevel: System AND process.parent.name: gpscript.exe))